Raleigh Rental Refresh: Flooring & Paint Turnaround

 Between tenants is one of the most strategic windows a landlord has.
 The unit is empty, access is easy, and a targeted refresh — new flooring, fresh paint, tightened fixtures — can meaningfully improve how quickly the property re-leases and how well it holds up over the next tenancy.

 This type of project falls squarely within the rental improvement and turnover work we support in Raleigh and the broader Triangle.
-The scope is focused: no full gut, no structural changes, no permits for cosmetic work.
+The work is focused: no full gut, no changes to how the building is constructed, no permits for cosmetic work.
 Just a clean, professional result that makes a rental feel move-in ready.
-See our overview of investor-focused improvements and rentability for a broader look at what tends to move the needle on rental properties.
+See our overview of investor-focused improvements and rentability for a broader look at what tends to make a difference on rental properties.

 The Challenge: Worn Flooring and Tired Paint